-Most observers estimate that Pakistan has enough nuclear material (highly enriched uranium and a small amount of plutonium) for about 60 nuclear weapons.5 Pakistan's nuclear warheads use an implosion design with a solid core of highly enriched uranium (HEU), approximately 15-20 kg per warhead.6 Pakistan reportedly continues to produce highly-enriched uranium for weapons at a rate of at least 100 kg per year.7
+Most observers estimate that Pakistan has enough nuclear material (highly enriched uranium and a small amount of plutonium) for about 60 nuclear weapons.
+Pakistan's nuclear warheads use an implosion design with a solid core of highly enriched uranium (HEU), approximately 15-20 kg per warhead.
+Islamabad reportedly continues to produce highly-enriched uranium for weapons at a rate of at least 100 kg per year.

 Pakistan has also pursued plutonium-based warheads since the 1990s and continues to produce plutonium for weapons.
 Pakistan has received Chinese assistance for its plutonium program.
 The 40-50 megawatt heavy water Khushab plutonium production reactor has been operating since 1998.
-A second heavy water reactor is being built at Khushab, which will at least double Pakistan's plutonium production capacity.8 Pakistan's nuclear weapons complex also includes the 300-megawatt reactor at Chasma, a reprocessing plant at Chasma, fuel fabrication plant,
+A second heavy water reactor is being built at Khushab, which will at least double Pakistan's plutonium production capacity.
+The continued expansion of the complex and production of weapons materials could indicate plans to increase its nuclear weapons arsenal in the near future.